 Supervision and Mentorship

-Each undergraduate intern is assigned an administrative supervisor who assists them in acquiring the needed skills, supervises their work, and helps make the intern’s experience meaningful.
-Administrative tasks may include making reminder phone calls to clients, scheduling appointments, auditing case files, and scoring assessment measures, among other tasks.
+Each undergraduate intern is assigned an administrative supervisor who assists them in acquiring skills, supervises their work, and helps make the intern’s experience meaningful.
+Administrative tasks may include making reminder phone calls to clients, scheduling appointments, auditing case files, and scoring assessment measures, among other duties.

 Students meet biweekly with mentors to support their clinical education and to receive guidance in the graduate school application process.